Titanic Belfast is a visitor attraction and a monument to Belfast's maritime heritage on the site of the former Harland & Wolff shipyard.

 Titanic Belfast was officially opened by the First and Deputy First Ministers Peter Robinson and Martin McGuinness on the 31st March 2012, marking the centenary of Titanic’s maiden voyage.

-Since opening Titanic Belfast has welcomed more than three million visitors, and won numerous awards.
-In its first three years, it has generated more than £105 million in additional tourism spend for the Northern Ireland economy, and sustains around 893 jobs each year in the wider economy.
+Since opening Titanic Belfast has welcomed over six million visitors from 145 countries, and won numerous awards.
+In its first seven years, it has generated more than £319 million in additional tourism spend for the Northern Ireland economy.

-The visitor attraction has exceeded all expectations and in 2015 was named Europe’s best visitor attraction in the European Group Travel Awards, beating the Eiffel Tower and London Eye.
+The visitor attraction has exceeded all expectations and in 2016 was named the World’s Leading Tourist Attraction in the World Travel Awards.

 To plan your visit to Titanic Belfast, please visit their website www.titanicbelfast.com